The Evans Family

 and music is "the sweetest assuager of cares."
 It helps to relieve and

-and neglects and censures and insults and disappointments; from the
+neglects and censures and insults and disappointments; from the warmth of

-warmth of real enemies and the coldness of pretended friends; from your
+real enemies and the coldness of pretended friends; from your well

-men whose inclinations to serve you always decrease in a most
+inclinations to serve you always decrease in a most mathematical

-mathematical proportion as their opportunities to do it increase; from
+proportion as their opportunities to do it increase; from the

 "Proud man's